travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 Here is how to configure your project to use databases in its tests.
 This assumes you have already visited [Build configuration](/docs/user/build-configuration/) documentation.

+### Enabling Services

+Most services are not started on boot to make more RAM available to project test suites.

+If your project needs, say, MongoDB running, you can the following to your `.travis.yml`:

+    services: mongodb

+or if you need several services, you can use the following:

+    services:
+      - riak     # will start riak
+      - rabbitmq # will start rabbitmq-server
+      - memcache # will start memcached

+This allows us to provide nice aliases for each service and normalize common differences between names, like RabbitMQ for example.
+Note that this feature only works for services we provision in our [CI environment](http://about.travis-ci.org/docs/user/ci-environment/).
+If you download, say, Apache Jackrabbit and start it manually in a `before_install` step, you will still have to do it the same way.

 ### MySQL

-MySQL on Travis CI is started on boot, binds to 127.0.0.1 and requires authentication.
+MySQL on Travis CI is **started on boot**, binds to 127.0.0.1 and requires authentication.
 You can connect using "root" username and blank password.

 If specify a blank username, keep in mind that for some clients, this is the same as "root" but for some it means "anonymous user".
 When in doubt, try switching to `root` username.